(reading time: 1 hour, 21 minutes)

 A name came to mind.
 Captain Rob.
 The perfect man to take his place.
 When he stole Cardinal Second it had been the pirate who took the blame and the fame.
 He could take the troublesome sword off Dlak’s hands, and he would be such a showfolk about it that none would ever question where he got it.

-Thanks to Peako he already knew the man was in the Green Ring, and with a piece of the path he could perhaps find an expedited way there the same way Peako had gotten the two of them to Slick Rin Cliff so quickly.
+Thanks to Peako he already knew the man was in the Green Ring, having just enough literacy to recognize major landmarks and Rob’s name having been dragged through the mud.
+With a piece of the path he could perhaps find an expedited way there the same way Peako had gotten the two of them to Slick Rin Cliff so quickly.
 The tilefolk turned and went to retrieve Sweet-talker.

 On his way he practically ran into the frozen Yugo.
 It was a unique opportunity, so he couldn’t quite stop himself from mockingly pulling on his wide lips and sticking out his tongue.
 The purple bones dyed and distorted his reflection amusingly, but so much had happened that he couldn’t even focus on the fun of it.
 Those breakers had said they couldn’t do anything of consequence without losing their abilities, but stalling a man in time itself didn’t count?
 The only way that would be true was if Yugo didn’t matter at all, if he was somehow less real than the average folk despite his endlessly swapping statuses of savior and warmonger.